Newsletter 9 July 2020

 Not all KNMI data in KDP

 On a number of occasions, we received questions about KNMI data in KNMI web domains other than KDP.
-For example, climate data on the climate pages of the KNMI website.
-What happens to it?
-There doesn't change anything.
+For example, climate data can be found on the climate pages of the KNMI website (Dutch).
+This situation did not change.